jaykansara2019/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/jaykansara2019/MechaCar_Statistical_Analysis/blob/a4f46f5f09a3c0aaf19f5f5a83d335d77e713d4c/Linear%20model%20(Deliverable%201).png)

 - ***Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?***
 If we set our null hypothesis as a 'factor' that has a significant impact on mpg.
-Based on the p-value for each factor.
-Vehicle length and ground clearance have no significant impact on mpg.
+Based on the p-value for each factor, vehicle length and ground clearance have no significant impact on mpg.
 On the other hand, the vehicle weight, spoiler angle and All Wheel Drive (AWD) have a non-random variance.
 All three factors have a significant impact on mpg since their p-values exceed 0.05.

 - ***Is the slope of the linear model considered to be zero?
 Why or why not?***